-However, you will not remember all the steps of the dental treatment procedure and this side effect is also helpful in reducing your dental phobia and anxiety i.e. when you will not remember needle prick for providing numbness before root canal treatment of your diseased tooth you will be comfortable visiting for the next appointment in the dental office.
+You will not remember all the steps of the dental treatment procedure and this side effect is also helpful in reducing your dental phobia and anxiety i.e. when you will not remember needle prick for providing numbness before root canal treatment of your diseased tooth you will be comfortable visiting for the next appointment in the dental office.

 Benzodiazepine group of medications are considered safest for IV dental sedation.
 Following drugs are generally used for achieving reliable IV sedation for performing dental treatments,

 - Midazolam aka Verced